 Will any of your correspondents inform me if the intensity of auroral light, as proved by its visibility in daylight, teaches us anything more than is at present known of the Aurora?
-And I should be much obliged to anyone who will inform me if the spectrum of lightning has ever been obtained, and if so, if the spectrum of lightning has the Aurora.
+And I should be much obliged to anyone who will inform me if the spectrum of lightning has ever been obtained, and if so. how it compares with the spectrum of the Aurora.
+W. G. THOMPSON

-N. G. Thompson